-Due to delays caused by the Covid pandemic the Winckley Square THI programme has been extended again to September 2021 to allow an existing scheme that is on-site to be completed and to explore further opportunities for shop front improvements on Cannon Street.
+Due to delays caused by the Covid pandemic the Winckley Square THI programme has been extended again to allow an existing scheme that is on-site to be completed and to explore further opportunities for shop front improvements on Cannon Street.

-A shop-front scheme on Cannon Street was successfully completed during 2020 and a final one is under construction.
+A shopfront scheme on Cannon Street was successfully completed during 2020 and a final one is under construction.
 The street is seeing further investment through the implementation of residential schemes following the transformational public realm works that were undertaken earlier in the programme.

 University of Central Lancashire (UcLan)

 Completion of the £60m Student Centre, new public square and the extensive highway remodelling at the front of the main campus are completed and fully open.
 Together with the Engineering Innovation Centre which opened in 2019, this comprises the completion of the most transformational elements of the £200m UCLan masterplan.